 - Elementary School Level 2-3

 - Middle School Level 2-4

 - High School Level 3-5

-- Contact Public Safety
+- Contact CCSDPD

 - 4. Sexual Molestation:

 Sexual molestation is defined as a student doing any immoral or indecent act to or in the presence of another person, without that person's consent, with the intent to arouse or satisfy the sexual desires of either the student or the other person.
-This includes a student forcing another person to make physical contact with the student's intimate body parts, as defined in this Section.
+This includes a student forcing another person to make physical contact with the student's intimate body parts.
+Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female or male.
 No student shall commit any act of sexual molestation or the attempts thereof on school property, school buses, or at school-sponsored events.

 - Elementary School Level 2-5

 - Middle and High School Level 3-5

-- Contact Public Safety
+- Contact CCSDPD

-- V. Stimulants:
+V. Stimulants: